 - High School Direct Admission: This highly-selective process grants CSE admission to incoming freshmen, based on the standard UW Freshman Application.

 - Non-Traditional Admission: This application pathway is for strong students who discover CSE late.

 The Application Process

 UW students apply to CSE online, through the College of Engineering application, for Autumn or Spring admission.
 Most people apply at the end of their freshman year, or during their sophomore year, after finishing about one year of prerequisite math, science, CSE, and English courses.

 - High school students: Note that Direct Admission is a separate (and very small) admissions path.

 - Transfer students: You do not need to submit a separate CSE application.
 You will be considered for CSE admission based on your UW transfer application.

 How Many We Admit

-As of 2016, CSE admits about 300 students per year.
-This includes Computer Science and Computer Engineering (there’s no difference in admission to the two majors).
+As of 2017, CSE admits about approximately 370 students per year.
+This includes Computer Science and Computer Engineering (there’s no difference in admission to the two majors for Regular Admission).
 Because the UW admits more than 1,000 students per year who want to study CSE, and we have space to accommodate about 370 people per year, we admit 25% to 33% of UW students who apply to CSE.
 While we continue to dramatically expand our program, student interest is growing even faster.